 The fruit wine made from Korean blackberry is a favorite Korean drink of many tourists.
 This fruit is also known as Korean bramble.
 It is a raspberry that originated in Japan, Korea, and China.

 Typically, it has a red color when unripe and turns black when ripe.
-You will be impressed by succulent blackberries and their fantastic flavor.
+You will be impressed by these succulent black fruits and their fantastic flavor.

 Tartness is the prominent flavor of this fruit, but you can feel sweetness and tanginess from the ripest berries.
 Unripe berries are bitter and sour.